fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * What are the three variations of type families: closed, open, associated?
   What are their difference and purpose?
   * What is injectivity?
-  * Is open data family injective?
-Is open type family injective?
+  * Is open type/data family injective?
   Would type/data family be injective if it was associated with a type class?
-  Would type/data family be injective if it would be closed or open?
+  Would type/data family be injective if it would be closed?
   * Why there are no closed data families?
   * Can open type family instances overlap with parameters?
 Can closed typed families do it?
   * How closed type families can help to create overlapping type classes instances?